-The University is also the lead partner of the Reaching Wider Partnership covering North and Mid Wales.
-Our institutional strategy aims to complement this programme and its strategy to add value to the Reaching Wider programme and to help amplify its impact both regionally and nationally.
-The core principle of our strategy is built on is enabling future generations' success.
-In this regard, this strategy aims to support the principles of the Well-Being of Future Generations Act and its five ways of working: long-term, integration, involvement, collaboration and prevention.
+Wider Partnership covering North and Mid Wales.
+Our institutional strategy aims to complement this programme and its strategy to add value to the The International strategy sets out a vision for the Reaching Wider programme and to help amplify its University to be globally ambitious, playing a key role impact both regionally and nationally.
+The core principle in international education and research partnerships, of our strategy is built on is enabling future generations' enabling broader international influence and success.
+In this regard, this strategy aims to support connectivity for North Wales while playing an active the principles of the Well-Being of Future Generations role in a globally responsible Wales by focusing on three Act and its five ways of working: long-term, integration, key area which include: Ensuring a global experience involvement, collaboration and prevention. for all graduates through transnational education and student mobility; increasing our international student More broadly, our strategic approach has the flexibility population; and improving the University's global ranking by developing international research with demonstrable global impact.

-More broadly, our strategic approach has the flexibility to be responsive to national and regional priorities and needs and to effectively support HEFCW in its priorities.
+to be responsive to national and regional priorities and needs and to effectively support HEFCW in its priorities.
 This will remain a dynamic and flexible strategy and adjusted over time to ensure it remains relevant and impactful.